WICG/compression-dictionary-transport/README.md

 * Storage partitioning for dictionary resource metadata should be at least as restrictive as for cookies.
 * Dictionary entries (or at least the metadata) should be cleared any time cookies are cleared.

-The existence of support for `content-encoding: sbr` has the potential to leak client state information if not applied consistently.
-If the browser supports `sbr` encoding then it should always be advertised, independent of the current state of the feature.
+The existence of support for dictionary-based `accept-encoding:` has the potential to leak client state information if not applied consistently.
+If the browser supports dictionary-based compression algorithms encoding then it should always be advertised, independent of the current state of the feature.
 Specifically, this means that in any private browsing mode (Incognito in Chrome), `sbr` support should still be advertised even if the dictionaries will not persist so that the state of the private browsing mode is not exposed.

 ### Triggering dictionary fetches
 The explicit fetching of a dictionary through a `<link rel=dictionary>` tag or `Link:` header is functionally equivalent to `<link rel=preload>` with different priority and should be treated as such.
 This means that the `Link:` header is only effective for document navigation responses and can not be used for subresource loads.